dafny-lang/libraries/src/dafny/Boxes.md

   return Success(value);
 }
 ```

+Here the attribute between th `:-` and thte method call indicates that the first out-parameter of the method call
+should be converted by the given function to a new FC-value before invoking the `:-` operation.
+The caller can apply some function whose output is a type appropriate to the caller's own first out-parameter.

 Writing this code perhaps does not save much over just capturing the result of `Find` with `:=`.
 However, (a) if `f` is needed repeatedly, it can be defined once and used many times and (b) it allows us to continue to use the `:-` operator to enable a uniform approach to error handling.